Farama-Foundation/farama.org/_posts/2024-10-08-Gymnasium-v1.0.md

 With this, we also support custom vectorization, defined for each environment separately, which allows for significantly more efficient implementations in certain cases.

-We also changed the autoreset behavior of vectorized environments.
+We also changed the auto-reset behavior of vectorized environments.
 In the past, when an episode terminated (or was truncated), it would immediately reset, with the final observation being passed in the `info` dict.
 This was less than ideal, as `info` was primarily intended for auxiliary information, not the main observations.
 Now, the observation returned alongside `terminated | truncated == True` is the final observation of the episode that just finished.
 The action following that will be ignored and treated as a reset signal, after which the new episode will begin.
 We will further elaborate on this in a future blog post.

 ## 2. **Improved Wrappers**
 With the separation of `Env` and `VectorEnv`, wrappers have also undergone changes.
 Wrappers that previously worked for both environments now have distinct variants for each.
 Standard environment wrappers are housed in `gymnasium.wrappers`, while vector-specific wrappers are found in `gymnasium.wrappers.vector`.